Overview

 Function

 In general, the trapezius retracts the scapula.
-It acts to suspend and stabilize the shoulder girdle for use of the upper extremity.
+It also suspends and stabilizes the shoulder girdle, providing a platform from which the upper extremity functions.

 It also retracts and stabilizes the scapula so that extrinsic chest muscles can expand the rib cage during labored breathing.